 a) the UE shall evaluate the URSP rules, except the default URSP rule, with a traffic descriptor matching the application information in increasing order of their precedence values, if any.
 If the traffic descriptor contains more than one traffic descriptor component type, each of a different type, all of them shall be matched.
 If the traffic descriptor contains more than one traffic descriptor component of the same traffic descriptor component type, at least one of the traffic descriptor components of the same traffic descriptor component type shall be matched with the application information.
 A URSP rule is determined not to be applicable when for any given component in the traffic descriptor no corresponding information from the application is available or the corresponding information from the application does not match any of the values in the traffic descriptor component as specified in subclause 6.6.2.1 of 3GPP TS 23.503 [2].

-Editor's note: It is FFS whether the UE indicates the support of handling multiple components of the same traffic descriptor component type in a single traffic descriptor to the network.

 If the UE finds the traffic descriptor in a non-default URSP rule matching the application information, and:

 I) if there is one or more PDU sessions: